-ready to join us this summer? apply now for the July 20-28, 2019 Scroll Institute, focusing on theology and health and healing. deadline to submit application materials is april 10.
+ready to join us this summer? apply now for the July 20-28, 2019 Scroll Institute, focusing on theology and health and healing.

 Scroll is a summer institute for 16-17 year-old young men (rising high school juniors and seniors) that aims to deepen their theological understanding and its applicability to issues of public importance and to their own future endeavors.
 Drawn from the image of Jesus unfurling the scroll of Isaiah in Luke 4, Scroll relies upon scripture and Christian theological traditions to encourage high school students to think deeply, critically, and theologically about vital matters in their lives and in the world around them.